srinathos/srinathos.github.io/galleries.md

 permalink: /galleries/
 ---

 <p>Welcome to my photography collection!
 Here you'll find various galleries showcasing my work from different shoots and adventures.
-Click on any gallery below to explore the full collection.
 You can find more on my Instagram linked in the bottom of the page. </p>

 <div class="gallery-list">
   {% assign gallery_posts = site.posts | where_exp: "post", "post.layout == 'gallery'" %}